Antonio Milić: Oostende

 On 20 December 2014, it was announced that Milić will join the Belgian club K.V.
 Oostende for a fee of 500 thousand euros.

 Anderlecht

 After a great three-year display at Oostende, Milić was about to join Anderlecht at the end of January 2018, but failed to sign with them as the transfer could not be completed due to the end of the transfer window.
 On 22 May 2018, it was announced that Milić has signed a three-year contract with Anderlecht, along with his teammate Knowledge Musona.

 Rayo Vallecano (loan)

 On 30 August 2019, Milić joined Spanish Segunda División side Rayo Vallecano on a one-year loan deal.

 Lech Poznań

 On 10 January 2021, Milić was transferred from Anderlecht to Polish side Lech Poznań.
+He scored his first goal for the club in a 2–0 Poznań derby win over Warta Poznań on 28 November 2021.

+Shortly after joining, Milić established himself as a starter.
+He won three Ekstraklasa titles with Lech, in the 2021–22, 2024–25 and 2025–26 seasons.
+In total, he made 179 appearances and scored eleven goals across all competitions for the club.
+Milić left Lech at the end of his contract in June 2026.

+Wieczysta Kraków

+On 14 July 2026, Milić joined Ekstraklasa newcomers Wieczysta Kraków on a two-year contract, with an option for a further year.

 International career

 He was called up to the senior Croatia squad for the first time for a World Cup qualifier against Ukraine in October 2017.

 In August 2018 he was called up as a part of Croatia's UEFA Nations League squad for matches against Spain and England.
 On 6 September 2018, Milić earned his first cap for Croatia in an international friendly against Portugal.